 - 2 cups Easy Slow Cooker Vegetable Broth

-- 8 ounces seitan, chopped
+- 8 ounces seitan, chopped (like this)

 - 1 tablespoon olive oil (optional for “chickeny” greasiness)